UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

-1. DeMeo's framework provides the overarching group-theoretic strategy and the parachute lattice construction as a conceptual tool for demonstrating how multiple cf-IE properties might be simultaneously forced upon a group G if FLRP has a positive answer.
+1. DeMeo's framework provides the overarching group-theoretic strategy and the parachute lattice construction as a conceptual tool for demonstrating how multiple cf-IE properties might be simultaneously forced upon a group $G$ if FLRP has a positive answer.

 2. TCT provides a rich vocabulary of algebraic properties (Palg​) associated with the